matheusd/ansible-pi-backup/README.md

 # Backup Raspi Ansible Script

+**NOTICE **

+I ended up not using this because performance of borg sending to a remote raspi repo was subpar.

+I ended up using [Rsync.net attic/borg storage](http://rsync.net/products/attic.html) as my backup provider.

+I'm leaving this repo for posterity.

+### Original Instructions

 Used for setting up a RaspberryPI as a backup server for borg usage.

 How to use it: